 As soon as you become aware of an issue, you should take immediate action.
-When in doubt, contact an expert near you to schedule an HVAC service appointment.
+When in doubt, contact an HVAC expert near you to schedule a service appointment.
 There are several reasons why your HVAC unit may cease circulating cold air.
 Some are simple and maybe handled right once, while others necessitate the assistance of a professional.

 Below we have mentioned popular reasons why your AC is not blowing cold air.

 The chemical that sets the whole process in action is the refrigerant.
 In most of the cases it is the refrigerant that is low or leaking.
 Any leak of the refrigerant will not allow your AC to cool down your house or room.
 When the temperature in your home isn’t cold enough, humidity levels can rise, making it feel hotter than it is.
 If you suspect a refrigerant leak, call a professional as soon as possible.

 2. The Filter Is Dirty or Clogged

 Filters that are dirty or clogged are another prevalent issue with air conditioners.
 Throughout the year, these filters operate nonstop to collect hair, lint, dust, and pollen.
 If they are not replaced regularly, they soon become clogged.

 When this happens, the air cannot flow properly into the home, and your air conditioner may break down due to a lack of air.
 The indoor temperature climbs when the air conditioner isn’t working properly.
 Filters that have been blocked for an extended period might cause parts to wear out faster than they should.
 It can also harm the evaporator coil and condenser, causing a much bigger problem.